Dhangethi: Education

 Alif Dhaal Dhangethi School is the third largest school in the A.Dh atoll.
 Students can join to grade 1 at the age of 7 years and complete their O’ Level at the end of their 10th grade at this school.
 Those students doing O’ Level had chances to choose either Commerce stream or Science stream for their studies at Alif Dhaal Dhangethi School, but due to less student doing science stream and due to insufficient equipment in science laboratory, it has been called off after 2008 batch.
 However, lately in 2012, there has been introduced a combined stream since many students of that batch were wanting to take science or medical field in their future.
 And hopefully, the school will be developed and equipped with all the necessary requirements soon.

 Non-Governmental Organisations

 There are five clubs (NGOs) on the island, they are: Zuvaanunge Club (ZC), Jammiyathul Anwar, Jammiyathul Qalam, Association for Dhangethi Development (ADD) and Dhangethi Youth Development (DYD).

 Economy

 Infrastructure and services

 Important places in Dhangethi include the Secretriate of A dh.
 Dhangethi Council, Dhangethi Health Centre, Dhangethi School, Dhangethi Court, Dhangethi Cultural Centre, Traditional Mosque, football ground & Dhangethi Operation Centre (DOC) by Dhiraagu.
-Population of around 1200 people, major economic activities of the residents include, lodging fishing, handicraft, tourism related works, construction, boat building and carpentry.
+Population of around 1200 people, major economic activities of the residents include fishing, handicraft, tourism related works, construction, boat building and carpentry.
 A vast majority of the male youth work in nearby tourist resorts, hence making tourism the highest money generating activity to the island.

 Other services available in Dhangethi include guest house facilities, water sports, scuba diving center, speed boat rental services, hotel and catering services, Wireless internet connection and cable TV service.